wacncontent/CustomizeTool/removeCommentOutput2/articles/cloud-services-php-create-web-role.md

 ## What are PHP web and worker roles?

-Azure provides three compute models for running applications: Azure Websites, Azure Virtual Machines, and Azure Cloud Services.
+Azure provides three compute models for running applications: Azure Web App, Azure Virtual Machines, and Azure Cloud Services.
 All three models support PHP.
 Cloud Services, which includes web and worker roles, provides *platform as a service (PaaS)*.
 Within a cloud service, a web role provides a dedicated Internet Information Services (IIS) web server to host front-end web applications.
 A worker role can run asynchronous, long-running or perpetual tasks independent of user interaction or input.

 For more information about these options, see [Compute hosting options provided by Azure](/documentation/articles/fundamentals-application-models).